 Not everyone on the asexuality spectrum will have the same feelings or experiences.
 Just because an ace person isn’t sexually attracted to a specific gender doesn’t mean they don’t have the same wants, needs, or desires as everyone else.
-They still might crave or seek out emotional connections and intimate relationships.
+They still might crave or seek out emotional connections or an intimate, romantic relationship.
 They may want to (or do) fall in love, feel aroused at times, have self-pleasure and have orgasms, have sex, and even get married and have families.

 Asexuality can often be misunderstood as sexual interest/arousal disorder.
 The difference between the two is that asexuality is the lack of sexual attraction and sexual interest/arousal disorder is the lack of sexual desire.

 Asexuality is a spectrum, and there are several different types of asexual people.
 Ace-spectrum people may be any of the following.

 For a sex-negative asexual person, sex seems unpalatable or even disgusting.
 While asexuals who are sex-repulsed might not believe sexual activity is morally wrong, they do find it to be extremely unpleasant.

 A sex-neutral asexual person can feel indifferent to sexual activity.
 They don’t have any strong positive or negative feelings about sex, and may not think about it much at all.

 While sex-positive aces don’t experience sexual attraction, the feelings they have about sex and sexual things are generally favorable.
 They may see sex as a normal, healthy part of life.
 Some sex-positive asexuals may even choose to have a sexual relationship.

 Sexual orientation describes how you experience sexual attraction.
 It specifically refers to feelings of sexual desire.
 While asexuality is a sexual orientation, different types of asexuals experience it in different ways.